 Transit-Oriented Development for the Win

 As mentioned earlier, urban sprawl is a daunting reality of a fast urbanising Ahmedabad.
 If unchecked it could possibly bring various functionalities, transport included, to its feet.
-To check this complication, the Ahmedabad Urban Development Authority prepared the Development Plan 2021, in consultation with the India Programme, in 2013.
+To check this complication, the Ahmedabad Urban Development Authority prepared the Development Plan 2021, in consultation with us, in 2013.
 The plan outlines several mechanisms to help reign in sprawl by promoting a compact city structure with higher densities in zones that have good public transport access.
 In short, ensuring more intense land uses within 200m on either sides of BRT and metro corridors.

 Ahmedabad has been a trendsetter by all means and these measures are reflective of how the city aims to be perceived.
 That is, a vanguard in the sustainable mobility domain.